ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 # OWASP ruleset
 {: #owasp-rule-set-for-waf}

-The OWASP core ruleset for WAF contains generic attack detection rules.
+The OWASP Core Ruleset for WAF contains generic attack detection rules.
 The OWASP rules protect against many common attack categories, including SQL injection, cross-site scripting, and local file inclusion. {{site.data.keyword.cis_short_notm}} provides, but does not curate these rules.

 OWASP is an industry standard that provides a good security baseline.
 For more information, see: